 - 1 1/2 tsp kosher salt

-- 3/4 c neutral-flavored oil avocado oil or canola oil are what I usually use
+- 2/3 cup neutral-flavored oil avocado oil or canola oil are what I usually use

 - 2 large egg whites

 - 2 cups whole milk

 Combine the dry ingredients (except the flour) in a large mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.

-Pour the wet ingredients into the sugar mixture and mix until just combined.
-Stir in the flour and stop the moment it's incorporated.
-The batter will not be completely smooth.
+Pour the 1/3 of the wet ingredients into the sugar mixture, mix, then 1 cup of flour and mix until just combined.
+Repeat 2 more times.
+The batter will not be completely smooth and will look kind of runny.

-Divide batter evenly between your cake pans and bake for 35-40 minutes (8" pan), 45-50 minutes (6" pan), 17-20 minutes for cupcakes until the center of the cake springs back when touched.
+Divide batter evenly between your cake pans and bake for 30-35 minutes or 17-20 minutes for cupcakes until the center of the cake springs back when touched.

 Allow cakes to set for 5-10 minutes in the pan before inverting onto a cooling rack to cool completely.
 You may also wrap in plastic wrap and chill in the refrigerator 1-2 days or freeze (double wrap!) up to 3 months.